dimitrios-git/next.js-templates/next.js-template-hera/README.md

 This is a [Next.js](https://nextjs.org/) template project, that uses TypeScript, Tailwind CSS, and ESLint.

-This template has is responsibe and designed with HTML5 semantics in mind.
+This template is responsive and designed with HTML5 semantics in mind.
 It has multi-language support, powered by `next-intl`, and dark mode support, powered by `next-themes`.
 Icons are provided by `react-icons`.

 No UI library is used, so you can use your own components or any other UI library.